michal-szkutnik/pyRigolWfm1000Z/README.md

 *Important!
 This library can not calculate correct voltage values from raw data.
 I could not (yet?) locate all the data necessary to do that in the WFM files.
 Use --raw parameter to use raw data for plots and CSV files.
 Any help with file format is welcome!*

 *Important!
-WFM file format differs with firmware versions, 00.04.01.SP2 and 00.04.02.SP4 (the most recent when writing this on 03/01/2015 which fixes jitter issues) are currently supported, others are untested.*
+WFM file format differs with firmware versions, 00.04.01.SP2, 00.04.02.SP4 and 00.04.03.SP2 are currently supported, others are untested.*

 These scripts are based on the [pyRigolWFM](https://github.com/mabl/pyRigolWFM) by Matthias Blaicher and my reverse engineering of Rigol DS1054Z WFM files.
 They include a library for reading DS1000Z WFM files and extracting some basic data from them and a utility for plotting and conversion of the WFM file data to other formats.